After attending this course, I’m even more sure that I want to teach young learners and very young learners.

 ideas for the first day

 During term-time, when we run classes for learners aged 3 and up, the format for the course is slightly different.
-The course takes place over four days and includes six hours of guided observations as well as the daily input sessions.
+The face-to-face course takes place over four days and includes six hours of guided observations as well as the daily input sessions.
+The online course takes place over two weeks, allowing more flexibility to complete tasks and observe lessons.

 Upon successful completion of the TYLE Course you will receive a certificate to present to potential employers detailing the areas covered and the skills gained.